-During the year, ABx and its contractors continued with rehabilitation at the Bald Hill bauxite project to a high standard, thus improving ABx's expertise in effective rehabilitation which will be applied to other ABx operations.
+By year-end, ABx and its contractors completed all rehabilitation at the Bald Hill bauxite project to a high standard and has been returned to agricultural use.
+In accordance with ABx's paramount corporate policy, ABx has left the land better than we found it.
+ABx's expertise in rehabilitation is improving each year at all ABx operations.